MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/swarm-mode.md

 C:\ > docker service create --name=s1 --publish mode=host,target=80 --endpoint-mode dnsrr web_1 powershell -command {echo sleep; sleep 360000;}
 ```

-After creating a service using publish-port mode, the service can be quieried to view the port mapping for each service task:
+After creating a service using publish-port mode, the service can be queried to view the port mapping for each service task:

 ```none
 C:\ > docker service ps <SERVICENAME>